-I really wanted to focus on the theme of being “stuck” in some way.
-We’re all STUCK right now, so why should our movie characters be any different, right?
-So, while Ghostbusters is a fantastic film, it’s not on my ghost movies list because neither the human characters nor the ghosts are “stuck” in any way (both the exterminators and the specters zip around the city willy-nilly!).
+Although Ghostbusters (1984) is a fantastic film, it’s not on THIS ghost movies list because neither the alive characters nor the ghosts are “stuck” in any way (both the exterminators and the specters zip around the city willy-nilly!).

-Also, there had to be ghosts in the films in some way or another.
-So while House on Haunted Hill has humans stuck in an “allegedly” haunted house (it’s not) and Paranormal Activity is sometimes referred to as a “ghost” movie (it’s not), those didn’t make the list either.
-I’m all about GHOSTS today.
-This is my ghost movies list!
-Demons are hereby banished from my ghost movies list!!
+Also, there had to be ghosts in the ghost movies I selected.
+So, while House on Haunted Hill has humans stuck in an “allegedly” haunted house and Paranormal Activity is sometimes referred to as a “ghost” movie, those didn’t make the list either.
+My list needed to have nothing but legit GHOSTS —demons and phonies have been banished from my ghost movies list!!

 Unfriendly Division